You may have noticed that many dogs are obsessed with newborn babies. But why are dogs obsessed with newborn babies?

 Can dogs differentiate between newborn babies and older children?

-You may be wondering if dogs can differentiate between newborn babies and older children.
-The answer is yes, they can!
+Yes dogs can differentiate between newborn babies and older people.

 Dogs have a remarkable sense of smell and hearing, which allows them to pick up on subtle differences in scent and sound.
 Additionally, their instincts tell them that newborns are fragile and require gentle handling.